 Teaching Assistant: Mrs L DiManna

-Autumn 2 is going to be just as busy as Autumn 1; we have lots of exciting learning and we will be looking for the children to demonstrate their very best behaviour, effort and attitude throughout their final year at primary school.
+Spring 1 is going to be just as busy as Autumn 2; we have lots of exciting learning planned and we will be looking for the children to demonstrate their very best behaviour, effort and attitude throughout their final year at Barnburgh Primary School.

 Topic for Autumn term is 'A Child's War'